*This post contains affiliate links to stuff I love

 I hope I’ve helped you believe that even if you don’t have a passion to follow, there are steps you can take to cultivate your own damn passion.
 It can take some creative brainstorming to come up with an idea that combines your experience, skills, knowledge, and interests into one business, but I, and many others, are living proof that it can be done.

 Save this post so you can come back to it, share it with others who need to read it, and get brainstorming.

 Lynda Cahill is an Australian writer and brainstorming maniac.
-She creates content to help aspiring biz bosses build a business around their experience, skills, knowledge, and interests.
+She creates content to help aspiring entrepreneurs build a business around their experience, skills, knowledge, and interests.
 What Lynda lacks in height, she more than makes up for in giggles and enthusiasm.